exposit/dw-ccs/_posts/2018-02-17-the-greater-lycanthrope.md

 excerpt:

-trigger: If you are a Lycanthrope and you successfully use The Moon Gift to transform a comrade, family member or innocent to a Lycanthrope,...
+trigger: If you are a Lycanthrope and you successfully use The Moon Gift to transform a comrade, family member or innocent to a Lycanthrope...

 categories:
 - fighter